 There are three NRSRO's from which a credit rating may be obtained: Moody's, Standard and Poor's, and Fitch.
 Below are the most recent ratings available for each institution.
 However, not each institution has been rated recently and their financial situation may have changed since their last rating.
+Note - Moody's Investors Service assigned Issuer Ratings to each of the Colorado 4-year public higher education institutions and the Colorado Community College System in conjunction with the publication on August 4, 2021, of a new methodology for assessing credit risk for higher education institutions.
+Concurrently, Moody's has also affirmed the associated debt instrument ratings of these higher education institutions.
+None of the institutions received a rating change from Moody's and the outlook for each issuer and its debt instruments are unchanged from the outlook currently assigned.
 The three highest categories for Moody's, S&P, and Fitch are Aaa/Aa/A, AAA/AA/A, and AAA/AA/A, respectively.

-Institution Moody's S&P Fitch Most Recent Agency Rating Adams State College A3 (Negative) N/A N/A April 2019 Colorado Community College System Aa3 (Stable) N/A N/A August 2019 Colorado Mesa University A2 (Stable) N/A N/A September 2019 Colorado School of Mines A1 (Stable) A+ (Negative) N/A September 2019 Colorado State University Aa3 (Stable) A+ (Stable) N/A September 2019 Fort Lewis College A3 (Stable) N/A N/A August 2020 Metropolitan State University A1 (Stable) A (Negative) N/A January 2020 University of Colorado Aa1 (Stable) N/A AA+ (Stable) June 2020 University of Northern Colorado A3 (Stable) A- (Stable) N/A July 2019 Western Colorado University Baa1 (Stable) N/A N/A March 2019
+Institution Moody's S&P Fitch Most Recent Agency Report Adams State University A3 (Stable) N/A N/A December 2020 Colorado Community College System Aa3 (Stable) N/A N/A August 2019 Colorado Mesa University A2 (Stable) N/A N/A November 2020 Colorado School of Mines A1 (Stable) A+ (Negative) N/A April 2021 Colorado State University Aa3 (Stable) A+ (Stable) N/A May 2021 Fort Lewis College A3 (Stable) N/A N/A August 2020 Metropolitan State University A1 (Stable) A (Stable) N/A April 2021 University of Colorado Aa1 (Stable) N/A AA+ (Stable) March 2021 University of Northern Colorado A3 (Stable) A- (Stable) N/A March 2021 Western Colorado University Baa1 (Stable) N/A N/A March 2019

-Institutions Meet the Rating Require Institutions Not Meeting the Rating Requirement ADAMS STATE UNIVERSITY COLORADO COMMUNITY COLLEGE SYSTEM COLORADO MESA U N I V E R S I T Y COLORADO SCHOOL OF MINES.
-Colorado State University FORT LEWIS COLLEGE WESTERN COLORADO UNIVERSITY MSU" DENVER UNIVERSITY OF NORTHERN COLORADO
+Institutions Not Meeting the Rating Requirement ADAMS STATE UNIVERSITY COLORADO COMMUNITY COLLEGE SYSTEM COLORADO MESA UNIVERSITY MSU DENVER MINES Colorado Late UNIVERSITY OF NORTHERN COLORADO WESTERN COLORADO UNIVERSITY